Platform-OS/pos-module-core/README.md

 To install it, you have to have [pos-cli](https://github.com/mdyd-dev/pos-cli#overview) installed.

-Go into your project directory and use `pos-cli modules install` command , which will create/update `app/pos-modules.json`:
+Go into your project directory and use `pos-cli modules install` command, which will create/update `app/pos-modules.json`:

 `pos-cli modules install core`

 ### Pulling the source code

 Modules are compatible with [platformOS Check](https://github.com/Platform-OS/platformos-lsp#platformos-check----a-linter-for-platformos), which we highly recommend you to install - it's compatible with any IDE supporting LSP.
-If you use VSCode, see [VSCode platformOS Check Extension](https://marketplace.visualstudio.com/items?itemName=platformOS.platformos-check-vscode)
+If you use VSCode, see [VSCode platformOS Check Extension](https://marketplace.visualstudio.com/items?itemName=platformOS.platformos-check-vscode).

-In order to be able to levarage LSP feature like autocomplete for `function`/`include`/`graphql` tags, you will need to have source code of the module in your project.
-We recommended adding `modules/core` into .gitignore (as you should not monkey patch module files, as it will make it hard to update the module to the newest version in the future) and pull the source code via pos-cli:
+To be able to leverage LSP features like autocomplete for `function`/`include`/`graphql` tags, you will need to have the source code of the module in your project.
+We recommended adding `modules/core` into .gitignore (as you should not monkey patch module files, as it will make it hard to update the module to the newest version in the future) and pulling the source code via pos-cli:

-`pos-cli modules pull core`
+`pos-cli modules pull core <env>`

+Please note you need to deploy your app to <env> first, to install the module, before you will be able to pull it.

-The default behaviour of modules is that the files are never deleted.
-It is assumed that the developers might not have access to all of the files, and thanks to this feature they are still able to overwrite some of the modules files without breaking them.
-Because core module is fully public, it is recommended to delete files on deploy.
-In order to do it, ensure your app/config.yml includes core module in the list `modules_that_allow_delete_on_deploy`:
+The default behavior of modules is that the files are never deleted.
+It is assumed that the developers might not have access to all of the files, and thanks to this feature they are still able to overwrite some of the module's files without breaking them.
+Because the core module is fully public, it is recommended to delete files on deployment.
+To do it, ensure your app/config.yml includes the core module in the list `modules_that_allow_delete_on_deploy`:

 ```
 modules_that_allow_delete_on_deploy: